DreamJarsAI/BulkMailer/SETUP.md

 ## Render Deployment Notes

-- Configure the environment variables above in Render's dashboard.
+- Configure the required environment variables above in Render's dashboard.
 - Mount a persistent disk if you want refresh tokens to survive restarts (`/opt/render/project/src/data`).
 - Set the start command to `uvicorn app.main:app --host 0.0.0.0 --port $PORT`.
 - Add your Render domain to the Google OAuth credential redirect URIs.